flame-code/FLAME/docs/minhocao.rst

 *delta_enthalpy*  (units of Ha/cell) and *delta_fingerprint* are the
-minimal enthalpy and structural fingerprint tolerances, respectively, below which two structures will be considered identical.
+minimal enthalpies and structural fingerprint tolerances, respectively, below which two structures will be considered identical.

    Suggested initial choice: ``2.d-3 1.d-1`` (for a system with around 16 atoms and the